Hero Image

 These prohibited behaviors (i.e., Prohibited Conduct) are also considered a violation of New Mexico Tech’s Sexual Misconduct Policy that applies to all Tech’s students and employees.

-Complainants (Tech uses the term “Complainant” in lieu of victim and “Respondent” as the individual/s who need to respondent to the allegations) of sexual misconduct not defined by Title IX should still report to the NMT Title IX Office (Fidel Student Center Rm 288, titleixcoordinator@nmt.edu, 575-835-5953) to receive support, resources, and information.
+Complainants (Tech uses the term “Complainant” in lieu of victim and “Respondent” as the individual/s who need to respond to the allegations) of sexual misconduct not defined by Title IX should still report to the NMT Title IX Office (Fidel Student Center Rm 288, titleixcoordinator@nmt.edu, 575-835-5953) to receive support, resources, and information.
 These allegations may be addressed by other University policies.

 Reports of violations of other University policies will be referred to the appropriate unit, such as the Office of Human Resources, the Academic Affairs, the Dean of Students, or the Dean of Graduate Students.